 The Lombard Bank Group (the Group) consists of Lombard Bank Malta p.l.c. (the Bank), Redbox Limited and MaltaPost p.l.c., a subsidiary of Redbox Limited.
+Tanseana Limited is a new subsidiary of MaltaPost p.l.c..

 PRINCIPAL ACTIVITIES